The Benefits Of Meditation

 Aside from being imperfect, “Li the cripple” demonstrates that you cannot escape karma.
 Maybe he broke someone’s leg even though the person had helped him.
 Therefore, this person holds a grudge.
 Instead of repaying his gratitude to this person, Li repaid with harm.
 I’m just guessing.
 I hope, upon hearing this, Li will not get mad.
 Anger might cause an issue with his other leg.
 Too bad.
 Just joking!
 Immortals shouldn’t quibble with mortals.
 Karma erupts when the time is right.
 For example, you suddenly become deaf at age 40.

 There are worse cases where others are born disabled.
 Poor parents, they must decide between abandoning the child and caring for him for a lifetime.
 How much patience and effort!
 I have deep respect for families with kids born disabled.
 Compared to the average family, they invest a lot more effort.
 I have seen many parents like this.
 Many years ago, in Mainland China, there was a scientist couple who conducted scientific research.
 They were famous chemists, and one was in the top ten in the country.
 Their kids, however, were strange.
 I had never seen such weird kids before.
 They had the intelligence of a six-month old, though they were 17 years old.
 The mom was suffering so much that she had chronic cold sores.
 She had no way to release the suffering.
 It was impossible to abandon them or kill them.
 That was indeed great suffering.
 What’s the cause?
 Karma.
 What is karma then?
 Karma is the result of an action.

 There is positive karma, neutral karma, as well as negative karma.
 Deciding what to make for dinner does not generate any negative karma.
 But if you butchered a pig to serve at dinner, or maybe roasted a pig for dinner, that generates negative karma.
 Actions that cause no harm are not an issue, but actions that do are.
 And, there are actions that protect others from harm.
 Now, I’m talking about negative karma.
 Negative karma can be caused by acquiring wealth by killing or cheating.
 Say, someone doesn’t inflict physical harm, but cheated others of their fortune or wealth and made them bankrupt, causing them the pain of living in poverty and struggling to survive.
 This creates a lot of negative karma.
 What’s the effect of negative karma?
 The one who activates negative karma shoulders the consequence.
 For example, nobody saw you steal, but the moment you committed the act, the act is recorded by Nature through the air that surrounds you on this living Earth.
 The Earth itself is alive and is able to record the act.

 Thus, the impact is already underway.
 As for the impacts, as mentioned, actions can generate good, neutral, or negative karma.
 Harmful actions generate negative karma.
 Some are born with congenital issues while others fall ill at a specific time.
 I have met all kinds of people with all kinds of fates.
 Some were extremely wealthy once, millionaires or billionaires.
 A couple of decades later, they were penniless, robbed blind by others because they too cheated others.
-That's how their wealth disappeared.
+That’s how their wealth disappeared.
 Some never cheated in this lifetime and worked diligently at their trade, but still wound up penniless.
 Perhaps their bad deeds of another life or that of their ancestors had ripened in this lifetime.
 Negative karma is an extremely sticky issue to deal with.

 The founder of Buddhism, Sakyamuni Buddha, dealt well with this.
 On facing negative karma, how did he deal with it?
 Here’s how: His cousin Devadatta plotted against him.
 While the Buddha preached true dharma, his cousin acted against that by preaching the false dharma with the hope of influencing others with his evil intention.
 Differentiating the two was difficult.
 Because they were cousins and came from the same imperial family, there was nothing suspicious.
 It was hard to tell the difference.
 Devadatta’s preaching of false dharma angered Sakyamuni at first, but only for a while.
 As Sakyamuni grew older and was in his 80s, he would tell his disciples, “My cousin should be considered a manifestation of Buddha; we are in a competition.
 If there was no competition, then even a buddha would take it easy.
 Meditating alone is our choice.
 The serenity is comfortable.
 With no enemies in my retreat, I enjoy tranquillity and freedom.”
 As the ancient Chinese poets said, “Out of three realms, out of five elements, free, like wild cranes in the sky.”
 This is the liberated state Chinese intellectuals yearn for on their spiritual journey.
 There are paintings of hermits.